Mini Egg Fudge Slice

 With a smooth, creamy white chocolate and condensed milk fudge base, pastel mini eggs, crunchy cookie pieces, and a speckle of rainbow sprinkles, this Mini Egg Fudge slice is the perfect easy Easter fudge recipe!

-If you’re on the hunt for a super easy to make but still fancy, cute and fun Easter treat, then this is the recipe for you!
+If you’re on the hunt for a super easy-to-make but still fancy, cute and fun Easter treat, then this is the recipe for you!

 It’s a smooth, creamy white chocolate and condensed milk fudge base, studded with chopped pastel mini eggs and crunchy cookie pieces, and speckled with rainbow sprinkles for some extra festive flair.